 Delirium tremens is a severe form of alcohol withdrawal.
 It can cause:

 Your health care provider will perform a physical exam.
 This may reveal:

-People with moderate-to-severe symptoms of alcohol withdrawal may need inpatient treatment at a hospital or other facility that treats alcohol withdrawal.
+People with moderate-to-severe alcohol withdrawal symptoms may need to be treated at a hospital or other facility that treats alcohol withdrawal.
 You will be watched closely for hallucinations and other signs of delirium tremens.

 Treatment may include:

 If you have mild-to-moderate alcohol withdrawal symptoms, you can often be treated in an outpatient setting.
-During this process, you will need someone who can stay with and keep an eye on you.
+During this process, you will need someone to stay with you and keep an eye on you.
 You will likely need to make daily visits to your provider until you are stable.

 Treatment usually includes:

-Permanent and life-long abstinence from alcohol is the best treatment for those who have gone through alcohol withdrawal.
+Total and lifelong avoidance of alcohol (abstinence) is the best treatment for those who have gone through alcohol withdrawal.